Justin-Au/Crop_prices_prediction_project/README.md

 ## Objective
 - Predict the price of cabbage using Holt-Winters and ARIMA model
 - Decompose the price data into trend, seasonal and remainder/random
-- Evaluate the result base on root mean square error (RMSE)
+- Evaluate the result base on root-mean-square error (RMSE)

 ## Background